ianneub/php_backup_s3/README.markdown

 ## Installation

-1. Add your Amazon AWS access key and password to the backup.inc.php file.
+1. Add your Amazon AWS access key and password in the backup.php file provided.
-2. Customize the included backup.php file to suit your needs
+2. Customize the files and database servers that are backed up.
-3. Upload to your server
+3. Upload to your server.
 4. Setup a cronjob to run the backups for you!

 For example, create a file called /etc/cron.daily/backup and add this code to it: